This is a guest post written by Johannes Leuchovius, designer at eLabs.

 Why Streamio?
 Because they are a fun company to work with, easy to cooperate with and they give clear and good feedback.

 First I got a mockup from Streamio with some thoughts and wishes.
 It’s actually rare that you get a mockup this good from the customer:

 The mockup from Streamio, which I’m very impressed with.
 Sooner or later they won’t need my help anymore :).

 It’s quite known how much, or little, we read on the internet.
 Studies show that we read very little, I myself is a typical example.
 We browse sites very fast, and it doesn’t take many seconds before we jump to the next one.
-This is something we have to think about when designing web sites, we only have a couple of seconds to catch the users attention, not much more exposure then a logo.
+This is something we have to think about when designing web sites, we only have a couple of seconds to catch the users attention, not much more exposure than a logo.
 Some interesting articles on the subject are UXMYTHS – People read on the web, How Users Read on the Web and E-Mail Newsletters: Increasing Usability.

 The first thing I do in the design process is to look through the information on the customer’s mockup.
 The second step is to make my own interpretations.
-My first thoughts on the Streamio mockup was that there was too much information and the headlines were unclear.
+My first thought on the Streamio mockup was that there was too much information and the headlines were unclear.
 On the following drawings I have scaled down the information and changed the layout in the at the top:

-I love to draw with pencil on paper – a great way to get your thoughts down at the beginning of the process.
+I love to draw with a pencil on paper – a great way to get your thoughts down at the beginning of the process.

 Close-up on Streamio’s mockup.